mattparker/lamplighthelp/v0/18-4-0_Custom_work_and_other_record_tabs_and_fields.markdown

 Things to consider
 * The attendance table can become quickly crowded if you add many columns, and so consider what you need carefully, and the length of the field title.
-* Reporting is more limited on custom fields than it is for normal fields in a work record.
+* Reporting is more limited on custom fields than it is for normal fields in a {{work}} record.
 You can report on them in {{work}} reports, and display them in a person's {{work}} records profile tab, but they can't be used in groups, and only in Dataviews using a custom template.
 * You can hide other columns you don't need in the table, by right clicking in the table header row and deselecting ones you don't need.
 Right click again and choose 'Save table columns layout' to always show only the selected rows.
 This only applies to your user, and can be different for each person.